-- Combine mustard powder, the lemon juice and the unsweetened soy milk in a container suitable for an immersion blender.
+- Combine all ingredients except oil in a container suitable for an immersion blender.
 (Note 2)

 - While mixing, add one drop of oil at a time until emulsified.
 Once emulsified, very slowly pour a constant stream of oil.
-(Or alternate between pouring and mixing)Oil, lemon juice and soy milk need to be at room temperature.
+(Or alternate between pouring and mixing)All ingredients need to be at room temperature.